DeL-TaiseiOzaki/DeL-TaiseiOzaki/README.md

 - 💞️
 - 📫 How to reach me Mail:sg23174y@st.omu.ac.jp

-📚 Masters Student in Mechanical Dynamics @ Osaka Metropolitan University 🛠 Part of the Machine Dynamics Research Group
+📚 Masters Student in Mechanical Dynamics @ Osaka Metropolitan University\n 🛠 Part of the Machine Dynamics Research Group
 📖 Published Author with the Society for Language Processing and the Artificial Intelligence Association